wp-plugins/coolclock/trunk/readme.txt

 == Description ==

 This plugin integrates [CoolClock - The Javascript Analog Clock](http://randomibis.com/coolclock/) into your WordPress site.
 Currently you can add it as a Widget to your sidebar.
-A shortcode to insert a clock into your posts and pages and a PHP function to your custom theme.
+A shortcode to insert a clock into your posts and pages and a PHP function to your custom theme is planned for the next release.

 There are 22 different preset skins to choose from plus a Custom skin option to create your own.
 See [the FAQ's](http://wordpress.org/extend/plugins/coolclock/faq/) to learn how to configure your own skin settings.

+CoolClock is writen in javascript (Prototype and a little jQuery) and uses no flash, so it is compatible with pads and other mobile devices.

 **Recommended:**
 For increased site performance, simply install and activate the plugin [Use Google Libraries](http://wordpress.org/extend/plugins/use-google-libraries/) to load jQuery from Googles CDN.